iBrokeTheCode/fastapi-course/notes/lesson-03.md

     - Run the FastAPI development server, pointing to the main app instance within the `src` package:
       ```bash
       fastapi dev src.__init__:app
-      # Or as shown in transcript:
+      # Or as shown in tutorial:
       # fastapi dev src
       ```
     - FastAPI will now use the `src` directory as the entry point and find the app instance in `src/__init__.py`.